 I consider myself to be quite a confident person.
 I have a healthy self-esteem that sometimes can falter, just like anyone else’s.
 But overall I am and have been comfortable in my own skin.
 There are things about myself that I truly love (and some that I don’t of course) and despite its uneven appearance, my smile is a part of me that not only I like but others do too.

 The thing is that even though I get compliments about how sweet my smile is or how lovely I look when I smile I am not 100% confident with the aesthetics of it.
 I know that what they see when they compliment me is me radiating what’s inside.
 That’s all fine and good.
 But it seems that the more that someone points it out the more awkward and self-conscious I feel about it.
+And this is why it is good to consider this cosmetic dentist modesto if you want to enhance your smile and confidence.

 The Cultural Significance